[widgetkit id="43" name="Warren Items"]

 Access: Take the slip road off the A20 from Folkestone and follow the B2011 towards Capel-le-Ferne.
 Just past the Royal Oak pub on the right turn left down the Old Dover Road.
 Take off is two hundred metres down the road on your left. – the flat grass area in front of the Varne Ridge caravan park.
 There are four benches facing the sea.

 Take off: An open area of lawn with four benches facing the sea.
 The cliff falls away immediately, so a committed take off with good control is necessary.

 Flying the site: When the wind is straight on, soaring flights are possible in light winds.
 Soaring flights between the eastern railway tunnel and the western end of the ridge before Folkestone are easy.
 Do not venture any further east of the tunnel unless you are sure you can get back, especially at high tide.
 There is no bottom landing beyond the point, though in an emergency you could land at Samphire Hoe (the reclaimed land adjacent to the tunnel works).

 Landing: The bottom landing is on one of the two concrete aprons at the foot of the cliffs to the right of take-off.
 You may also bottom land on the beach, but take care to avoid the public.
 You can land on Jock’s pitch but not the bowling greens.
 Top landings are NOT advised for HG, as the majority of pilots who have attempted it in anything but the very lightest of winds have damaged gliders or suffered injury.
-The same applies to PG, but top landing can be undertaken after a risk assessment by the pilot on a day to day basis, noting that the position and strength of any rotors is very wind strength and direction.
+The same applies to PG, but top landing can be undertaken after a risk assessment by the pilot on a day to day basis, noting that the position and strength of any rotors is dependent on wind strength and direction.
 Severe rotor can occur even in light winds, especially if the direction is close the eastern or western limits.
 If in doubt, don’t!